 - Perihelion: 29.658 AU

 16. Clyde W. Tombaugh was looking for Planet X

-Venetia’s suggestion was channeled through her grandfather, who shared it to an astronomy professor, who then send the name to his fellow researchers at Lowell Observatory in the United States.
+Venetia’s suggestion was channeled through her grandfather, who shared it with an astronomy professor, who then send the name to his fellow researchers at Lowell Observatory in the United States.

 14. It has been Visited By one Spacecraft

 Image Courtesy: NASA Artist’s impression of New Horizons

 NASA’s New Horizons, which was launched back in 2006, is the only spacecraft ever sent to explore the cold and distant dwarf planet.
 The probe encountered Pluto for the first time in January 2015.
 It took six more months for the New Horizons to make the closest approach to Pluto, during which it took several images and other important data.

 After the successful completion of its initial objectives, the New Horizons mission was extended and was tasked to study other nearby Kuiper belt objects (KBOs).
 Do you know the New Horizons is one of the farthest man-made objects in the space?
 It’s currently moving in the direction of the constellation Sagittarius.